When is the BEST Time to Visit Moraine Lake?

 Moraine Lake Lodge Accommodation

-There is only one place to stay at Moraine Lake, and that is the aptly named Moraine Lake Lodge, and it’s easily one of the best Lake Louise cabins.
+There is only one place to stay at Moraine Lake, and that is the aptly named Moraine Lake Lodge, and it’s easily one of the best cabins in the area.
 Staying at the lake allows you to take advantage of the lake at all times of the day, and they have a private parking lot.

 All guests can drive to Moraine Lake and you’re guaranteed a spot to park.
 Moraine Lake Lodge is open from early June to early October.
 At the lodge, you can find a cafe, restaurant, and gift shop.